Our Story: Suzy’s Dreams of a Better World for Future Generations.

-The book, OMD: The Simple, Plant-Based Program to Save Your Health, Save Your Waistline, and Save the Planet, hits shelves in October 2018 to spread the word and hold people’s hands as they take steps toward better health.
-It’s a combination of guide and personal story, full of tips, expert advice from doctors, and Suzy’s favorite recipes to inspire a different relationship with food –– one meal at a time.
+The OMD Plan: Swapping One Meal a Day to Save Your Health and Save the Planet, (now available in paperback!) spreads the word and hold people’s hands as they take steps toward better health.
+It’s a combination of guide and personal story, full of tips, expert advice from doctors, and Suzy’s favorite recipes to inspire a different relationship with food — one meal at a time.

 OMD also launched a campaign on the ground in North Carolina in the fall of 2018 to equitably get more plant-based foods on menus and in school lunch programs.
 This kind of change works to break down barriers to access, support community health and to also reduce people’s environmental “foodprint.”

 Born out of OMD, Suzy’s new venture is food production — to create delicious and convenient food to help people everywhere.
 To do this, she initiated a seed-to-fork approach — from the development of seeds, the farming of ingredients, the processing of proteins and the advent of a holistic, new food company: OMD Foods.

 Coming soon, OMD Foods will offer a means for families to dip a toe (or dive head-first!) into the world of plant-based eating.